A Vortex of Inspiration in the Depths of Winter

 There are those who wake up each morning bathed in a glorious sunrise…steam rising off the hot springs outside their door as they gaze across the sky, admiring a rising sun and the beauty of nature.
-A beauty whose only rival is the one they have laying across their chest as they rest in bed.
+A beauty whose only rival is the one they have lying across their chest as they rest in bed.

 If this is you, then this post will likely not be of interest…